+§304.
 SEMINAR IN ELEMENTARY SCIENCE EDUCATION.
+(Credit may be obtained in Education or Science Education).
 Three hours credit.

 Teachers who have special problems in the field of elementary science education may elect this course for the intensive study of their problems.
 Problems may be selected from such areas as content, method, problem solving, and evaluation and organization.
 Teachers will present the results of their study to the group.